African Things To Do

 What are Niger’s biggest highlights?

-Niamey (capital culture), Agadez (Saharan heritage), the Aïr and Ténéré UNESCO reserves (desert landscapes), and the W complex ecosystem (wildlife and savannah nature).
+Niamey (capital culture), Agadez (Saharan heritage), the Aïr and Ténéré UNESCO reserves (desert landscapes), and the W ecosystem zone (part of a wider UNESCO complex).

 How many days do I need?